adamjaffeback/Game-of-Life/README.md

 Take a look at some of the [patterns](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life#Examples_of_patterns) and draw them in the application.

+### Testing

+This repo uses [Ava](https://github.com/avajs/ava) and is my first experiment with the module.
+Specs are located in `tests/` and can be run with `npm test` from the root directory.

+Ava differs from mocha and Jasmine (and most other frameworks) by not having a concept of "describe" blocks to make suites of tests.
+The framework prefers users break the test suites into individual files.

+I find myself missing the simple readability of an "it" statement; "it should return an array", for example.
+In Ava, the syntax just doesn't read as cleanly to me, "test('function should return an array')," with, "test('function should...," being repeated for all the tests in the file.

+The error diffing, which they call ["magic assert"](https://github.com/avajs/ava#magic-assert) makes it a lot easier to understand errors.
+It's also nice to need no additional configuration for transpiling, as Ava uses Babel 7 out of the box.

 ## Conway's Game of Life

 John Conway was interested in a problem presented in the 1940s by renowned mathematician John von Neumann, who tried to find a hypothetical machine that could build copies of itself.
 He succeeded when he found a mathematical model for such a machine with very complicated rules on a rectangular grid.
 The Game of Life emerged in 1970 as Conway's successful attempt to simplify von Neumann's ideas.